The Postman's White Nights: Reception

-As of 20 September 2020, The Postman's White Nights has an approval rating of 89% on review aggregator website Rotten Tomatoes, based on 9 reviews, and an average rating of 8.0/10.
-The film was reviewed by Variety magazine, which said that likable protagonists and some stunning shots do not cover its weak spots.
-The film also got 83% on Metacritic, based on 4 reviews and on Cine Vue who gave him four stars.
+As of 20 September 2020, The Postman's White Nights has an approval rating of 89% on the review aggregator website Rotten Tomatoes, based on 9 reviews, and an average rating of 8.0/10.
+The film also has a score of 83% on Metacritic, based on 4 reviews, indicating "universal acclaim".

+Cine Vue gave the film four stars.
+The film was reviewed by Variety magazine, which stated that while the likable protagonists and some stunning shots are notable, they do not compensate for its weak spots.